Best Las Vegas Hotels for Families: Smoke-Free Guide (2026)

 Hotels We'd Think Twice About With Kids, Teens, & Grandparents

-• Caesars Palace has decent food, and the rooms we have stayed in are comfortable and spacious.
+Caesars Palace has decent food, and the rooms we have stayed in are comfortable and spacious.
 But getting around Caesars is exhausting; it takes real effort to move from one end of the property to the other, and the walkways are narrow and crowded.
-If you stay here, plan your days around the property rather than using it as a launch point for broader exploration.
+The casino smoke smell will attach to your hair and clothes.

 An exterior daytime view of the Las Vegas Caesars Palace and famous fountains.